-The crocus (Crocus sativus) is a small purple-colored flower that is also known as autumn or saffron crocus.
-Its lavender flower has a red filament at its center, and this is the source of the spice many home chefs know as saffron.
+The saffron crocus (Crocus sativus) is a small purple- or lavender-colored flower that is also known as autumn or saffron crocus.
+Each flower has three long, reddish-orange filaments at its center, and this is the source of the spice many home chefs know as saffron.

 Video of the Day

-Saffron crocus is relatively cold hardy (down to -10 degrees Fahrenheit).
-It requires little upkeep once plants are established in your yard or garden.
+Saffron crocus requires little upkeep once plants are established in your yard or garden.
 The drought-tolerant plants are great for those looking for a showy, hands-off flower that blooms in autumn.

 That said, don't expect to get a truckload of saffron threads.
 It takes thousands of flowers to produce a single pound of saffron.
 Still, you can harvest a few threads for the occasional fancy dish.
 Most recipes call for only a pinch of saffron anyway, since too much can be overwhelming.